nerc-project/nerc-docs/docs/other-tools/nfs/nfs-server-client-setup.md

 ## Make the Mount Persistent on the Client VM

-An alternate way to mount an NFS share from another machine is to add a line to the `/etc/fstab` file.
-The line must state the Floating IP of the **NFS Server**, the directory on the _NFS Server_ being exported, and the directory on the local Client VM where the NFS share is to be mounted.
-This will ensure the NFS share is mounted automatically even after the Client VM is rebooted at the boot time.
+An alternative method to mount an NFS share from another machine is by adding a line to the `/etc/fstab` file.
+This line should specify the floating IP of the **NFS Server**, the directory being exported on the NFS Server, and the directory on the local Client VM where the NFS share should be mounted.
+This setup ensures the NFS share is automatically mounted at boot time, even after the Client VM is rebooted.

 The general syntax for the line in `/etc/fstab` file is as follows: